testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/concourse_ci.md

 # Concourse CI

-This is an example to run Testcontainers tests on [ConcourseCI](https://concourse-ci.org/).
+This is an example to run Testcontainers tests on [Concourse CI](https://concourse-ci.org/).

 A possible `pipeline.yml` config looks like this: